John Norman (draper): Draper, sheriff, alderman, mayor of London

 According to the 15th century Sheriff of London Robert Fabyan, the watermen made John Norman a song of praise, which began: "Rowe the bote, Norman, Rowe to thy Lemman".
 A 19th-century music antiquary named Edward F. Rimbault thought that the melody to this song was the same as one published in John Hilton's compilation of rounds: Catch That, Catch Can (1658).
 The same melody has appeared in several other rounds (such as Turn Again, Whittington and Heave and Ho, Rumbelow) found in various collections.
 It is not certain which set of lyrics was the original, and whether the melody was written for Norman or Richard Whittington (who was lord mayor three times, first elected in 1397).
 It is thought likely that the melody would have been passed down as a folk song from previous generations.
 In such case according to Mary C. Taylor, it would have been only natural for a new set of lyrics to celebrate John Norman's inauguration, which was fifty-six years after Whittington's first.

 During John Norman's tenure as mayor, he presided over all 165 meetings of the court of alderman, mayors court, and court of common council.
 In 1462, he was admitted to certain lands adjoining those of the Earl of Shrewsbury.
 Norman died in 1468 and gave his tenements to the Drapers Company on the north side of All Hallows Church, Honey Lane, where he was buried, on the condition that they pay 13s 4d yearly for lighting the lane.
 Later in 1473, the lands he had possessed at the time of his death were seized as no heir came to be admitted.

 Heraldry

 John Norman's coat of arms appear illustrated in the portrait (pictured right) painted by Roger Leigh who lived around 1450.
-They (pictured above left) are recorded in the Harleian Mss., number 2169 on folio 65; and are blazoned: Or, three bendlets gules, a chief per fess argent and ermine, charged in chief with three fleurs de lys sable.
+They (pictured above left) are recorded in British Library Harley MS 2169, folio 65; and are blazoned: Or, three bendlets gules, a chief per fess argent and ermine, charged in chief with three fleurs de lys sable.
 In the mid 19th century, Burke however gave a different blazon which omits the ermine: Or, three bars gules on a chief argent as many fleurs de lis sable.